alzee/ash/README.md

 		cp -a ~/$i ash/conf/home/${i#.}
 	done
 	```
+* Write your env in ash/conf/home/env
+* Write you functions in ash/conf/home/fun
+* Write your local env in ~/.env.local
-* Write your env in ash/conf/home/env.
+* Write your secret env in ~/.env.sec
-* Write you functions in ash/conf/home/fun.
+* Write you local functions in ~/.fun.local
-* Commit and push.
+* Commit and push

 ## Restore on a new linux.
 Phoenix arising from the ashes.